avineeth/gyan/design_patterns.md

 Animal animal2 = new Dog();

 ```
+## Creational Design Patterns
+- These design patterns provide a way to create objects while hiding the creation logic, rather than instantiating objects directly using new opreator.

+##### Singleton
+- Ensure a class only has one instance, and provide a global point of access to it.

+##### Simple Factory
+- All factory patterns encapsulate object creation.
+The Factory Method Pattern encapsulates object creation by letting subclasses decide what objects to create.

+##### Factory Method
+- The Factory Method Pattern defi nes an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

+##### Abstract Factory
+- The Abstract Factory Pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+## Structural Design Patterns
+- These design patterns concern class and object composition.
+Concept of inheritance is used to compose interfaces and define ways to compose objects to obtain new functionalities.

+## Behavioral Design Patterns
+- These design patterns are specifically concerned with communication between objects.

 ### The Strategy Pattern
 - The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.